1627, Fire Season, Season, Illusion Week, Freezeday

 “Will her presence help you feel at ease?”

 “It could make her feel at ease.
 I know I am safe.”
 Lenta says and nods to her cousin, “could you go outside and see we are not eavesdropped, please?”
 She shrugs apologetically.
 “This is just a tent though.”

 Venlar settles onto a chest so that he can use his little case and his parchment if needed.

 Varanis unbuckles her cuirass and drops it near the tent flap.
 Then she sinks to the rug.
 “I don’t know if I want to shake you or hug you.
 I’m glad you’re safe, Lenta.
 I was worried when I learned you’d vanished from Nochet again.
 Especially with Garin still on the loose.
 But what have you done?”
 She runs a hand through her hair, a sure sign of frustration.

-“Helped spread your words that Sartar and liberty need support.” she answers quietly.
-Her lip wobbles a bit “Tried to help this company to get underway despite disharmony.”
+“Helped spread your words that Sartar and liberty need support,” she answers quietly.
+Her lip wobbles a bit.
+“Tried to help this company to get underway despite disharmony.”
 She bites her lip.

 “Berra spoke well of your efforts,” Varanis tells her.

-Lenta looks to be on verge of breaking down, but breaths in and out several times.
+Lenta looks to be on verge of breaking down, but breathes in and out several times.
 “It was perhaps not very diplomatic of you to talk me first, but it may be prudent.”
 Her voice is controlled.
 Just.

 “So, tell me what your role is here,” Varanis suggests, indicating that Lenta should sit with her.